thinkiai/thinkiai/README.md

 Powered by Gemini API KEY
 ---

 🧠 Thinki AI — Smart little genius with a big brain.
-Created by Kandi Chantilly Johnson aka Diva NoneTheLess aka KandiTalks 💖
+Created by Kandi Chantilly Johnson💖